hodgesmr/llm_ai_eo/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

 Many of the strategies presented here are extensions from Simon Willison's work in his blog post, [Embedding paragraphs from my blog with E5-large-v2](https://til.simonwillison.net/llms/embed-paragraphs).
 Simon also maintains a handly command line utility for working with various LLM models, aptly named [LLM](https://llm.datasette.io/en/stable/).
 While Simon's writing largely focuses on the CLI capabilities of the tool (and the usefully opinionated integrations with SQLite), I prefer working with Pandas Dataframes.
-He're I show how to use the LLM library in that fashion.
+Here I show how to use the LLM library in that fashion.

 ### Example